kaviarasanmani/Stock_data_downloader/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any further inquiries, you can reach out to [your email/contact information].
+For any further inquiries, you can reach out to kavikavi41@rocketmail.com.

 ---